colugo/docs.jargon.sh/pages/data_definitions.md

 - **[oas.mediaType]=multipart/form-data** - changes the media type for this class, when it's in the body of a request.
 - **[oas.queryParamName]=x** - sets the name of this property, when used as an API query parameter.
 - **[oas.compoundKeyName]=x** - changes the name of the compound key, if this class has multiple identifiers.
+- **[oas.abstract]=true** - If this is a super class, replaces the schema content with oneOf for each of the subClasses.

 ## Writing Data Definitions